The Flying Tiger FAQ

 What were those airplanes in the John Wayne movie?

-I'm told that the "Tomahawks" were studio mockups, and that not long ago one of them was sold on eBay.
+Most of the "P-40s" seen on the ground were studio mockups, and I'm told that not long ago one of them was sold on eBay.
 (A tip of the virtual hat to Colly Colquette, son of the AVG crew chief, for that information.)
+Others were U.S. Army P-40D or E models with faked-up 0.50-.cal cowling guns attached--and these protrusions disappeared when we see the planes in flight.
 No doubt some of the aerial footage was taken from U.S. Army film clips.
-And the Nakajima Ki-27 fighters, which the Duke so memorably refers to as "Nak-ah-jeem-ahs", were real Ki-27s for the most part, the footage lifted from a Toho movie about the Japanese Army Air Force in Manchuria.
+And the Nakajima Ki-27 fighters, which the Duke so memorably refers to as "Nak-ah-jeem-ahs", were real Ki-27s, the footage lifted from a Toho movie about the Japanese Army Air Force in Manchuria.
 (A tip of the virtual hat to Ray Duke for that information.)

 Then there was the weird transport plane that makes a brief appearance as a jury-rigged bomber.
 CNAC flew DC-2s and DC-3s.
 So what's this contraption?
 According to my informant, it's a Capelis XC-12, built in the early 1930s and declared unairworthy just before WWII.
 For a view of it, go to Aerofiles.
 According to a thread on the message board, the Capelis was owned by RKO Stuios, which rented it out for $100 a day or $500 a week.
 Evidently it was scrapped postwar.